HL7/capstmt/input/pagecontent/specification.md

 The server checks the header, and return a 501 Not implemented if it does not support reading historical entries for Patient.

 Clients can only expect a server to check these headers if the server declares that it does using the feature rest:server.feature-header = true.

+While there are two mechanisms to check for feature support (HTTP header and the $feature-query operation), these mechanisms have different purposes.
+The HTTP header approach will limit whether the requested HTTP action will be performed based on whether the specified feature(s) are supported, while the $feature-query operation acts as a query that returns what features the system supports.

 ##### Syntax Restrictions